davidtheplatform/Noml/docs/main.md

 You can type "\`" to exit the visual editor.
 The "\`" was picked because it is the least used character on the QWERTY keyboard.

-# Filestructure
+## Filestructure
 ---------------
 The filestructure can be entered using the "fs" command, the filestructure will allow you to move around your filesystem and open files.

 If you run with a file opened, your current file will be shown.

-You can toggle absolute paths off and on by pressing "a".
+You can toggle absolute paths off and on by pressing `a`.

-You can jump to files by pressing "j" and typing in your target.
+You can jump to files by pressing `j` and typing in your target.

-You can open your current file by pressing "o".
+You can open your current file by pressing `o`.

-You can exit by pressing "q".
+You can exit by pressing `q`.

-# Windows
+## Windows
 ---------
 In Noml, when you open a new mode such as main, editor or filestructure.
 You are creating a new window.